bigmlcom/python/docs/index.rst

     local_association.rules_CSV(file_name='/tmp/my_rules.csv',
                                 min_strength=0.1)

-this example will store the rules whose strength is bigger or equal to 0.1 in the ``/tmp/my_rules.csv`` file.
+This example will store the rules whose strength is bigger or equal to 0.1 in the ``/tmp/my_rules.csv`` file.

 You can also obtain the list of ``items`` parsed in the dataset using the ``get_items`` method.
-You can filter the results too by field name, by item names and by a user-given function:
+You can also filter the results by field name, by item names and by a user-given function:

 .. code-block:: python